 The physical book has the advantages of speed and ease of use.
 It’s easy to open the Pronunciation Index at the back of the book to look up a kanji and then turn to the Kanji Catalogue to review the information contained there before returning to the text in the Japanese Reader.
 Using a physical book is a comfortable experience and feels more intuitive, compared to using an electronic screen.

-If you are using Adobe Acrobat to read a sentence in the Japanese Reader PDF and you want to look up a kanji, first determine the kanji’s pronunciation by referring to its romaji equivalent on the right side of the page.
+If you are using Acrobat Reader to read a sentence in the Japanese Reader PDF and you want to look up a kanji, first determine the kanji’s pronunciation by referring to its romaji equivalent on the right side of the page.
 For example, suppose that the kanji is 店.
 You will be able to see from the romaji on the right of the page that this kanji is pronounced “mise.”
-Take a moment to remember what the kanji looks like, and then press the “Back” button in the upper left corner of the screen in the Adobe Reader.
-If you have configured the Adobe Reader as described above, you should now see the three PDF files for the “Learn to Read” book.
+Take a moment to remember what the kanji looks like, and then press the “Back” button in the upper left corner of the screen in the Acrobat Reader.
+If you have configured the Acrobat Reader as described above, you should now see the three PDF files for the “Learn to Read” book.

 Touch the “Index” file to open the Pronunciation Index, where you can locate “mise” and determine that its kanji reference number is 493.
 Again press the “Back” button to see the three PDF files, and this time open the Kanji Catalogue file.
 You can now quickly locate reference number 493 by using the slider on the right side of the screen.
 After you have examined the information about 店 that is contained in the Kanji Catalogue, press the “Back” button again and re-open the Japanese Reader file, where you will be able to continue reading from the point where you had stopped.